 Enjoy the Great Experiences on Our Doorstep!

-Please note that all guests staying here at the Station House Hotel can avail of the following **shopping discounts**:
+When you stay at the Station House Hotel you can avail of exclusive discounts in the following places;

 There is so much to discover!
 Just a short driving distance from the Station House Hotel you can indulge in the magnificent Wild Atlantic Way and the natural beauty of the County.
 The most spectacular landscapes, breath taking coastlines, waves known to surfers from around the world, 80 miles of beautiful beaches, the greatest outdoors at its best, stunning scenery, excellent cuisines, cosy pubs, world iconic visitor attractions and more.
 So much just waiting to be revealed and the only boundary to your relaxation will be your imagination!